 Cardiovascular medicine refers to the branch of health care that specializes in the treatment of diseases or conditions dealing with the heart and vascular systems.

 - Coronary artery disease, including angina and heart attack

 - Heart valve problems

 Physicians involved in the treatment of circulatory or vascular diseases include:

-- Cardiologists: Doctors who have received extra training in the treatment of heart disorders
+- Cardiologists: Doctors who have received extra training in the treatment of heart and vascular disorders

 - Vascular surgeons: Doctors who have received extra training in blood vessel surgery

-- Cardiac and thoracic surgeons: Doctors who have received extra training in heart-related surgery and pacemaker implantation
+- Cardiac surgeons: Doctors who have received extra training in heart-related surgery

 - Primary care doctors